keu/docs/guides/airflow-sagemaker.md

 Each operator initiates a specific SageMaker job and each sensor waits for a specific job to complete.
 Specifically:

-- [`SageMakerEndpointOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakerendpointoperator): creates a SageMaker endpoint.
+- [`SageMakerEndpointOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakerendpointoperator): Creates a SageMaker endpoint.
-- [`SageMakerEndpointConfigOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakerendpointconfigoperator): creates a SageMaker endpoint config.
+- [`SageMakerEndpointConfigOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakerendpointconfigoperator): Creates a SageMaker endpoint config.
-- [`SageMakerModelOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakermodeloperator): creates a SageMaker model.
+- [`SageMakerModelOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakermodeloperator): Creates a SageMaker model.
-- [`SageMakerProcessingOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakerprocessingoperator): initiates a SageMaker processing job.
+- [`SageMakerProcessingOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakerprocessingoperator): Initiates a SageMaker processing job.
-- [`SageMakerTrainingOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakertrainingoperator): initiates a SageMaker training job.
+- [`SageMakerTrainingOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakertrainingoperator): Initiates a SageMaker training job.
-- [`SageMakerTransformOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakertransformoperator): initiates a SageMaker transform job.
+- [`SageMakerTransformOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakertransformoperator): Initiates a SageMaker transform job.
-- [`SageMakerTuningOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakertuningoperator): initiates a SageMaker hyperparameter tuning job.
+- [`SageMakerTuningOperator`](https://registry.astronomer.io/providers/amazon/modules/sagemakertuningoperator): Initiates a SageMaker hyperparameter tuning job.
-- [`SageMakerEndpointSensor`](https://registry.astronomer.io/providers/amazon/modules/sagemakerendpointsensor): waits until the endpoint state is terminated.
+- [`SageMakerEndpointSensor`](https://registry.astronomer.io/providers/amazon/modules/sagemakerendpointsensor): Waits until the endpoint state is terminated.
-- [`SageMakerTransformSensor`](https://registry.astronomer.io/providers/amazon/modules/sagemakertransformsensor): waits until the transform state is terminated.
+- [`SageMakerTransformSensor`](https://registry.astronomer.io/providers/amazon/modules/sagemakertransformsensor): Waits until the transform state is terminated.
-- [`SageMakerTuningSensor`](https://registry.astronomer.io/providers/amazon/modules/sagemakertuningsensor): waits until the tuning state is terminated.
+- [`SageMakerTuningSensor`](https://registry.astronomer.io/providers/amazon/modules/sagemakertuningsensor): Waits until the tuning state is terminated.
-- [`SageMakerTrainingSensor`](https://registry.astronomer.io/providers/amazon/modules/sagemakertrainingsensor): waits until the training state is terminated.
+- [`SageMakerTrainingSensor`](https://registry.astronomer.io/providers/amazon/modules/sagemakertrainingsensor): Waits until the training state is terminated.

 The following use cases demonstrate how to use some of these operators, but they generally all have similar requirements, such as an input configuration for the job being executed.
 Documentation on what should be included in each configuration can be found in the Actions section of the [API documentation](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Operations.html).

-## Use Case 1: Orchestrate an existing SageMaker model
+## Use case 1: Orchestrate an existing SageMaker model

 In this example, you'll use a DAG to acquire data, make predictions on the data with a SageMaker model, and then store the results in your data warehouse.
 This use case is relevant if you need to use your model to make predictions (run inferences) on a scheduled or ad-hoc basis.
 You can run the DAG on a schedule if you know new data is going to be available consistently, or use a sensor to trigger the DAG whenever new data becomes available.